 Early Origins of the Burnevale family

 The surname Burnevale was first found in Berwickshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Burnevale family

 This web page shows only a small excerpt of our Burnevale research.
-Another 235 words (17 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Burnevale History in all our PDF Extended History products and printed products wherever possible.
+Another 119 words (8 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Burnevale History in all our PDF Extended History products and printed products wherever possible.

 Burnevale Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Burnevale include Burnville, Burnfield, Burneville, Burnefield, Bournville and many more.

 Early Notables of the Burnevale family (pre 1700)

 More information is included under the topic Early Burnevale Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burnevale family